jexxa-projects/JexxaArchetypes/jlegmed-blank-archetype/src/main/resources/archetype-resources/README.md

         |    publishedmessage // Messages published by the app
         |    domainevent      // Domain events published by the app
         |    telemetrydata    // Telemetry data published by the app
-        |    flowdata         // Data structures used only within the app
-        |    flowerror        // Exceptions occurred during processing

 ```